linnykoleh/Spring/Notes.md

 }
 ```

-- For configuration extends `WebMvcConfigurerAdapter`
+- For Java configuration need also to extends `WebMvcConfigurerAdapter`

 ```java
 @Configuration